Safeguarding at The Cheadle Academy

 Mr Hadley is the designated member of the Senior Leadership Team responsible for dealing with safeguarding issues, advising & supporting staff, liaising with the LADO (Local Authority Designated Officer), and working with other agencies

-Miss McManus & Mrs S Dyer are members of the Pastoral Team with sufficient authority to effectively deputise for the role above
+Mrs Slack is a member of the SLT with sufficient authority to effectively deputise for the role above

 Our Designated Safeguarding Governor is: